 In this section of the article, we will discuss the tools and techniques that are widely used by business analysts to carry out their day to day work.

-SWOT stands for Strength, Weakness, Opportunities, and Threat.
+SWOT stands for Strength, Weakness, Opportunities, and Threats.
 So within this analysis, a business process is evaluated on the four key parameters and a detailed report is prepared by a business analyst.
 Using this approach, a business analyst will be able to understand the internal and external business processes.

 This type of analysis is helpful for organizations to understand their core strengths and also provides valuable insights to improve and rectify mistakes within the business process.